My Puzzle Life

 Late in 1954, after military service, I tried my hand at a N.Y.
 Times crossword which was rejected because of too much 3&4 letter crosswordese.
 My third attempt was successful and I became a regular Times contributor.

-Puns and Anagrams were then a monthly feature in the Sunday Magazine.
+Puns and Anagrams Crosswords were then a monthly feature in the Sunday Magazine.
 Margaret Farrar, the editor, accepted the first one I tried, editing about 80% of the definitions.
 This was in May 1955.

 I kept them coming and, gradually, the editing diminished.
 Almost all P&A contributors either stopped doing them or passed away and I wound up doing the vast majority of them, starting in the 1960s.